 Introducing Gifu Prefecture's "Monet's Pond"!

-First of all, let’s take a look at the video "[4K Ultra HD] Monet's Pond - The pond, such as Monet paintings (Shot on RED EPIC)（[ 4K Ultra HD ] モネの池 The pond,such as Monet paintings (Shot on RED EPIC)）".
+This video is titled "[4K Ultra HD] Monet's Pond - The pond, such as Monet paintings (Shot on RED EPIC)（[ 4K Ultra HD ] モネの池 The pond,such as Monet paintings (Shot on RED EPIC)）".

-Many of you may be surprised by the beauty of the video.
+Many of you may be surprised by the beauty of it.

-This video introduces Monet's pond, a popular tourist spot in Seki City (関市, Seki shi), Gifu Prefecture, Tokai region.
+This video introduces Monet's pond, a popular tourist destination in Seki (関市, Seki shi), Gifu Prefecture, in Japan's Tokai Region.

-The beautiful spring pond in Gifu Prefecture is said to be visited by many tourists from Tokyo and Osaka.
+The beautiful spring in Gifu Prefecture is said to be visited by many tourists from both Tokyo and Osaka.

-The beauty can be enjoyed in videos and images in this article.
+It can be enjoyed in the video and images in this article.

 What Is Monet's Pond?

-Monet's pond is an (officially) unnamed pond about the size of a tennis court made of spring water around Nemichi Shrine (根道神社, Nemichi jinja) in the mountains.
+Monet's pond is an officially unnamed pond about the size of a tennis court, formed from the spring water around Nemichi Shrine (根道神社, Nemichi jinja) in the mountains.

-It was popularized through TV programs and word of mouth as the “Water Lilies" of famous French painter Claude Monet.
+It was popularized through TV programs and word of mouth as the real life version of "Water Lilies" by the famous French painter Claude Monet.

-The beautiful Monet pond where colored carp (錦鯉, Nishikigoi) swim through the transparent pond is great for Instagram photos.
+The beautiful Monet's Pond, has colored carp (錦鯉, Nishikigoi) swimming through its transparent waters and is great for taking Instagram photos.

-There are koi whose head pattern looks like a heart symbol in the pond and a gold carp for luck as well.
+There are koi whose head patterns look like heart symbols in the pond, as well as gold carp for good luck.